 The technical definition of f stop can simple be remembered as the size of the lens opening compared to the size of the lens.
 The important things to know about what is f stop are its effects on depth of field, exposure, and image quality.

-If you found this article on the definition of f stop interesting, please share it with a friend.
+I hope you found this article on the definition of f stop helpful.
+Find other useful posts using the search box below.